jbiason/blog/content/thoughts/why-rust-and-not-go.md

 # You Have To Have a Posture

-Maybe the `go dep` discussion wasn't a big deal for you.
-Maybe Rust/Cargo discussions in the open (and taking longer than they needed) is a big turn off for you.
+You, the reader, may now be wondering why I brought the `go dep` discussion into this.
+You may believe that discussions in the open (and taking longer than they needed) is a big turn off for you 'cause it makes things move slower.

 But let me ask you this: Which one of those models follow an open source development model?
+Let's take Mike Hoye, from Mozilla, definition of open

-I understand what Mike Hoye, from Mozilla, meant when he said "I think that openness as a practice – not just code you can fork but the transparency and accessibility of the development process."
+source: "I think that openness as a practice – not just code you can fork but the transparency and accessibility of the development process."

-So take a step back and re-read the last point again.
+With that, take a step back and re-read the last point again.
 Which one of those are really an open project?
+Is the Go development transparent and accessible?

 # In Closing